MaksimB96/hangman-pp3-python/README.md

 ## Acknowledgements

--I would like to thank Victor my mentor
+-I would like to thank Victor my mentor or providing aamazing feedback!
 <br>
--CI for provide me the knowledge to under-take this task
+-CI for provide me the knowledge to under-take this task specifically python module and love sandwiches
 <br>
--Tutor Support for provideing better knowledge to implement the code!
+-Tutor Support for provideing better knowledge to implement the code and help me see minor errors
 <br>
--My beautiful girlfriend who almost got all my typos and My friend for design related advice
+-My beautiful girlfriend who added literally one quetion mark
 <br>
 -The wonderful community over on Slack!